-If you have never been infected with chickenpox, it is possible to catch the condition from a person carrying the varicella-zoster virus.
-When shingles are active, it will form painful blisters on the skin, which have the live virus.
-If an uninfected person comes into contact with the fluid within these blisters, they could catch the virus and develop chickenpox.
+A person who has never had chickenpox can contract the virus from someone with shingles.
+When the shingles virus is active, it causes painful blisters on the skin that contain the live virus.
+If an uninfected person comes into contact with the fluid in these blisters, they could catch the virus and develop chickenpox.

 Shingles-to shingles transmission—one person with shingles infecting someone who has had chickenpox—is not possible, but the person with active shingles can spread the virus to someone who never had chickenpox; as a result, the person who never had the virus before will develop chickenpox, not shingles.

 If a person has shingles, the active infection can last a long time, but they won't be contagious for that entire period.
 They can only infect a person who has never had the virus when there are blisters on their skin.